colecpickett/colecpickett.github.io/_projects/A-Depth-Select/index.md

     The DepthSelect allows athletes and patients to use an underwater treadmill at any depth from 2' to 6'.
 skills:
   - FEA
-  - Isotropic approximation of orthotropic material
+  - Isotropic Approximation of Orthotropic Material
-  - Dynamic seal design
+  - Dynamic Seal Design
-  - Cross-functional design
+  - Cross-Functional Design
-  - Design for composite manufacture
+  - Design for Composite Manufacture
-  - FDM 3D print prototyping
+  - FDM 3D Print Prototyping
-  - Material compatibility research
+  - Material Compatibility Research
-  - Design for serviceability/repairability
+  - Design for Serviceability/Repairability
 main-image: /DepthSelect_Default.png
 ---
 ---